jeremytammik/tbc/a/2022_logging.md

 There is a limit to the length of that history though (not sure how it compares with the history of the .rvt itself).

 B: Yes, it is the list of Syncs.
 I don’t think there is any Revit API to query this list.
-There is/are ForgeDM APIs that query ACC/BIM 360 model history, but it is the history of the publishes that push the versions from RCM to ACC/BIM 360, so it doesn’t include info for all syncs.
+There is/are APS DM APIs that query ACC/BIM 360 model history, but it is the history of the publishes that push the versions from RCM to ACC/BIM 360, so it doesn’t include info for all syncs.

 C: Thinking outside of the box here… I removed the slog and all the associated files and the history was still extracted… Is there any chance that list of syncs is taken from the \global\history portion of the structured storage?
 Can that data be extracted easily?